htietze/lmn/README.md

 * Users are now able to delete and edit their own notes

 ![alt text](readme_images/del_edit.png)
+* Added a new tab link that allows the user to view the top 5 pages with the most notes
+* Added feature that lets the user add a rating to their notes.
+***
 ### To install

 Create and activate a virtual environment.
 Use Python3